Yvand/Hugo-EntraCP/content/docs/how-to/configure-credentials.md

 ## Update the credentials of a tenant

-The EntraCP administration pages do not have a direct option to update the credentials, but it can be done by deleteding and re-adding the tenant with the new credentials.
+The EntraCP administration pages do not have a direct way to update the credentials, but it can be done by deleteding and re-adding the tenant with the new credentials.
-Alternatively,
+However, this can be achieved using PowerShell:

 ### Set a new client secret